African Shared Values- African Union Commission

 Evaluation Process of the AIDS communication programming (Zambia) – Soul City Institute

-From mid-November 2011 to early January 2012, the CFSC Consortium and its partners Barometer Research (Mumbai, India) and New Dimensions Consultants (NEDICO) of Harare, Zimbabwe, undertook an evaluation process of the AIDS communication programming undertaken by SAfAIDS and Zambia Centre for Communication Programmes (including community mobilization, community dialogues, media, public service, and information distribution).
+From mid-November 2011 to early January 2012, the Communication for Social Change Consortium (CFSC) and its partners Barometer Research (Mumbai, India) and New Dimensions Consultants (NEDICO) of Harare, Zimbabwe, undertook an evaluation process of the AIDS communication programming undertaken by SAfAIDS and Zambia Centre for Communication Programmes (including community mobilization, community dialogues, media, public service, and information distribution).
 The qualitative evaluation was designed to determine: what change have observed people in 4 districts of Zambia – located within the Copperbelt, Lusaka and Southern provinces; the change they believe is underway at individual and community levels; and/or the influences that people in these four locations think are contributing to the change that they believe is underway .This qualitative evaluation was based on a combination of in-depth individual interviews (with vulnerable group members, opinion and thought leaders, community leaders and men and women from the general population), focus group discussions, and case story interviews.

 Waste management (Tunisia)- GIZ.